xianglitheonly/EC2-monitor-solution/README.md

 ## Dockerfile

-The Dockerfile is used to build a customized Jenkins container that will be installed the required enviroments inluding AWS CLI, Terraform, Ansible and JQ.
+The Dockerfile is used to build a customized Jenkins docker image that will be installed with the required environments inluding AWS CLI, Terraform, Ansible and JQ.

 ### Installing